 Ernest Mario, Ph.D.
 Dr. Mario, age 76, has served as one of our directors and as Chairman of our Board of Directors since February 2013.
 Since April 2014, Dr. Mario has served as Chairman of Capnia, Inc., a biopharmaceutical company which develops medical diagnostics and therapeutics.
 Prior to his appointment as Chairman, Dr. Mario had served as Executive Chairman of Capnia, Inc. beginning in February 2014 and prior to that had served as a director and Chief Executive Officer beginning in August 2007.
 From April 2003 to August 2007, Dr. Mario served as Chief Executive Officer and Chairman of the Board of Directors of Reliant Pharmaceuticals, Inc., a privately held pharmaceutical company.
 From November 1997 to December 2001, Dr. Mario served as Chairman and Chief Executive Officer of ALZA Corporation, a research-based pharmaceutical company, and as Co-Chairman and Chief Executive Officer from August 1993 to November 1997.
 From January 1992 until March 1993, Dr. Mario served as Deputy Chairman of Glaxo Holdings plc., a pharmaceutical company, and as Chief Executive from May 1989 to March 1993.
-Dr. Mario has served as a director of XenoPort Inc., a biopharmaceutical company, since 2007, TONIX Pharmaceuticals Holdings Corp., a specialty pharmaceutical company, since October 2011, Celgene Corporation, a biopharmaceutical company, since October 2001, and Kindred Biosciences, Inc. a biopharmaceutical company, since February 2013.
-Dr. Mario also served as a director of Vivus, Inc., a biopharmaceutical company, from July 2001 to August 2013.
-Dr. Mario is the recipient of the 2007 Remington Medal, the American Pharmaceutical Association's highest honor.
+Dr. Mario has served as a director of XenoPort Inc., a biopharmaceutical company, since June 2012, Capnia, Inc., since 2007, TONIX Pharmaceuticals Holdings Corp., a specialty pharmaceutical company, since October 2011, Celgene Corporation, a biopharmaceutical company, since August 2007, Boston Scientific Corporation, a medical devices company, since October 2001, and Kindred Biosciences, Inc. a biopharmaceutical company, since February 2013.
+Dr. Mario also served as a director of Vivus, Inc., a biopharmaceutical company, from Medal, the American Pharmacists Association's highest honor.
 Dr. Mario earned a B.S. in Pharmacy from Rutgers University, and a M.S. and a Ph.D. in Physical Sciences from the University of Rhode Island.
 Our Board of Directors believes that Dr. Mario's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.